Assessment and Taxation

 • The primary purpose and activity of these organizations is to provide charity.
 Generally, volunteers serve to further the goals of the organization.
 The Assessor examines the documents of each individual applicant and determines eligibility on a case-by-case basis.

-If you have questions, or wish to file, you can contact our office at 503-655-8671 and ask for assistance with the Property Tax Exemption, or download an Information Circular about Property Tax Exemptions for Special Organizations.
+If you have questions, or wish to file, you can contact our office at 503-655-8671 and ask for assistance with the Property Tax Exemption, or download an Information Circular about Property Tax Exemptions for Special Organizations (PDF from the Oregon Department of Revenue).

 New Format?